-The Honorary doctorate degree is designed to recognize extraordinary contribution to society or exceptional intellectual or artistic achievement.
+The honorary doctorate degree is designed to recognize extraordinary contribution to the university, society or exceptional intellectual or artistic achievement.

-The Senate, the university's academic governing body, chooses recipients after a very careful examination of the grounds for their nomination.
+The Senate, the university's academic governing body, chooses recipients after a careful examination of the grounds for their nomination.
 Anyone can nominate or be nominated for an honorary doctorate.
 The nomination form can be found here.

 A professor emeritus is a retired member of the faculty who has served at least 10 years as a regular full-time faculty member and held the rank of professor upon retirement.

-Candidates for the rank of professor emeritus are nominated by their academic units and, as with candidates for honorary degrees, the nominations are then reviewed by the Senate’s Committee on Honorary Degrees and Ceremonial.
+Candidates for the rank of professor emeritus are nominated by their academic units and the nominations are reviewed by the Senate’s Committee on Honorary Degrees and Ceremonial.

-The prime criterion for nomination is a sustained and superlative record as a scholar, as a teacher, or as an academic administrator or any combination of these.
+The prime criteria for nomination is a sustained and superlative record as a scholar, as a teacher, or as an academic administrator or any combination of these.
 Professores emeriti as presented at fall convocation each year.